 - I want to launch a new, big marketing plan.
 What can I afford to spend?

 So what can you do to ensure that you’re making smart business decisions?
-Start with understanding your cash flow.
+Start with understanding your cash flow with this article.
+You can also download our free cash flow example here as a PDF or an Excel sheet to see a visual example.

 What you need to know about cash flow to make major financial decisions